sebhc/sebhc/mcz/readme.md

 [Host Software V1.0 For OSX](https://drive.google.com/file/d/1vN9gfXpg1oHRtHYmax2SpriUPYqASEiV/view?usp=sharing)
 [MCZIMAGER.S Z80 Assembly Language Source File](software/MCZIMAGER.S)

+The host software has a built-in Heathkit H19 terminal emulator for connecting to the MCZ computer.
+Just plug in your computer to the terminal port of the MCZ computer via a USB to serial port cable then choose to connect using the USB serial port device.
+You should now be able to type in commands and receive text from the MCZ computer.

 How to use the MCZIMAGER software:
 1. (MCZ) Boot your MCZ computer to RIO
 2. (MCZ) At the RIO prompt (%) type "EDIT MCZIMAGER.S"